-Before going to the main part of alternative drugs to naproxen, I will firstly discuss the mechanism of action of NSAIDs.
-Some terminology will is repeated in this post; therefore, it will be much easier to understand the concept of NSAID use.
+Before diving into the main part of drugs alternative to naproxen, I will firstly discuss the mechanism of action of NSAIDs.
+Some terminology will is repeated in this post; therefore, it will be much easier if these terms are introduced at the beginning of this post, giving a better understanding of NSAID use.

 How does NSAIDs work?

-NSAIDs reduce pain, inflammation, and to produce an antipyretic effect (reduce fever) by stopping the production of chemicals (enzymes) called cyclo-oxygenase COX-1 and COX-2.
+NSAIDs reduce pain and inflammation (swelling), and to produce an antipyretic effect (reduce fever) by stopping the production of chemicals (enzymes) called cyclo-oxygenase COX-1 and COX-2.
 COX 1 and COX 2 enzymes are responsible for the synthesis of prostaglandins, which are produced in response to injury or infection (BMJ, 2013).
 Prostaglandins have a prominent role in development of inflammatory response and contribute to signs of inflammation (Ricciotti & FitzGerald, 2012).
 Drugs such as naproxen or ibuprofen stop COX-1 and COX2 enzymes nonselectively, meaning they inhibit (prevents from working) both enzymes.

-When starting treatment with NSAIDs, some patient may be co-prescribed a Proton Pump Inhibitor such as Omeprazole, to ‘protect’ stomach from negative effects of the drug.
-You can learn more about the use of PPIs in my post: Should I take Naproxen with Omeprazole?
+When starting treatment with NSAIDs, some patient may be co-prescribed a Proton Pump Inhibitor (PPI) such as Omeprazole or H2-receptor antagonist, such as ranitidine, to ‘protect’ stomach from negative effects of the drug.
+You can learn more about the use of PPIs with Naproxen in another post: Should I take Naproxen with Omeprazole?